En7ity303/youtube-downloader/README.md

 ------------
 This script is only for educational purpose, downloading YouTube video is AGAINST copyright and YouTube's terms.
 I do not take any responsibility for your usage.

+---
+Attention
+---
+If you wanna use the mp3 file in a car radio you actually need to download the mp4 and convert it in mp3 with an online converter, i suggest anyconv but of course you can use whatever you want.
+I'm working in a built-in converter so it will work

 ------------
 FOR LINUX (ubunut debian based, for everyone else you need to change the package manager name)